singnet/snet-cli/README.md

 ### Prerequisites

-You should have Python 3.11 with pip installed.
+You should have Python>=3.10 with pip installed.

 Additionally, you should make sure that you have the following packages in your system: